StructuralGenomicsConsortium/CNP4-Nsp13-C-terminus-B/README.md

 Current scientific status of the project is on the [wiki](https://github.com/StructuralGenomicsConsortium/CNP4-Nsp13-C-terminus-B/wiki) (you can always find the relevant tab above).
 The current version of the research paper describing this project is NEEDED here and is a great place to start if you're new to all this.

-Some humans involved in this CNP:
+Some humans involved in this Open Chemistry Networks Project:
 Professor Tim Willson, University of North Carolina Chapel Hill (medchem)  @tmw20653
 Professor Alex Tropsha, University of North Carolina Chapel Hill (computational chem)
 Professor Matthew Todd, University College London.
 Head of Chemistry Networks at the SGC (medchem) @mattodd